EasyUni logo

 How to Apply (IB Diploma)

-• Pass entrance exam (science, maths, comprehension)
+• Pass entrance exam (science, maths, comprehension) as most IB schools require an academic assessment as part of the admission process.

 • Interview required at most institutions